C++: Initializer lists

-If you want to declare and initialize an array of five integers, you could do something like:
+If developers want to declare and initialize an array of five integers, they can do something like:

 int a[] = { 10, 20, 5, 45, 22 };